 People falling into either of these categories will be eligible for housing benefit at the self-contained level.
-Also care leavers up to the age of 22 will able be exempt from the SAR3.
+Also care leavers up to the age of 22 will able be exempt from the SAR4.
 (For more information on how to claim exemptions for clients please see Chapter One: Set Up.)

-The full extent of the issues created by the changes in age eligibility for the SAR are too vast to go into in any great detail here (please see our interim report4 and Sheffield Hallam's Evaluation of The Sharing Solutions Programme for more detail).
+The full extent of the issues created by the changes in age eligibility for the SAR are too vast to go into in any great detail here (please see our interim report and Sheffield Hallam's Evaluation of The Sharing Solutions Programme for more detail).

 However, the main challenge facing those trying to access shared accommodation at the SAR is the increased competition for such accommodation due to the expansion of the age range from 25 to 35.
+Figures published by the Scottish Government show that over half (54%) of homelessness applications made in 2014 were from those aged 18-34.
 In many areas there is a lack of suitable and affordable shared housing.
-Where properties can be found at affordable levels there may be a compromise, which has to be made to achieve a lower rent, perhaps living in unacceptable conditions, lack of space and at times putting up with landlord misbehaviour.
+Where properties can be found at affordable levels there may be a compromise which has to be made to achieve a lower rent, perhaps living in cramped, poor conditions or there may be damage to the property that that landlord is unable or unwilling to repair.